Lss1242/Lss1242.github.io/_pages/about.md

 News:
 ------
+**31 May.
+2024**: Our paper with Prof. Per Kristian Lehre has been accepted in PPSN 2024

 **18 Apr.
-2024**: Our paper with Prof. Per Kristian Lehre has been accepted in IJCAI2024
+2024**: Our paper with Prof. Per Kristian Lehre has been accepted in IJCAI 2024

 **17-18 Apr.
 2024**: Physically attending workshop on Evolutionary Computation at Nanjing University, in Nanjing, China